mendix/docs/content/community/tools/how-to-set-up-your-profile.md

 ![](attachments/how-to-set-up-your-profile/claim-tshirt.png)

-One more thing about referrals – when you refer someone and they sign up for Mendix, they will receive a voucher for the [Mendix Rapid Developer Certification Exam](https://gettingstarted.mendixcloud.com/link/certification/rapid) that is valid for six weeks.
+One more thing about platform invites – when you refer someone and they sign up for Mendix, they will receive a voucher for the [Mendix Rapid Developer Certification Exam](https://gettingstarted.mendixcloud.com/link/certification/rapid) that is valid for six weeks.
 So encourage your friends to try something new and get certified by Mendix!

 ### 3.2 <a name="review"></a>Writing User Reviews of Mendix